capri-docking/capri-docking.github.io/capri-covid/index.md

   feature: pages/banner_publications.png
 ---

-This page provides you information about the CAPRI COVID Round 51 targets T181, T182, T183 and T184.
+This page provides information about the predictions and analyses of the CAPRI COVID Round 51, targets T181, T182, T183 and T184.

 #### Table of Contents
 {:.no_toc}